MV10/JobFac/README.md

 Jobs launch on a scheduled basis or on-demand via service calls.
 Single-server or even local implementation is possible, but the primary use-case is job-execution load balanced across a self-managing server cluster.
 The system includes the usual monitoring, notification, and reporting features found in systems like this.

 Job interaction is available to client applications through an HTTP-based API.
 While a .NET client application could take advantage of binary-level connectivity to the job services, a system of this nature does not typically require such convenience/performance tradeoffs.
+(The legacy .NET Framework is not supported except as a job client issuing HTTP-based API calls.)

 There is also a sequencing system which can launch and control a series of jobs with conditional start rules at each step and branching features based on job outcome (success, failure, mixed).
 Sequences can also be scheduled or started on-demand and can provide altered arguments or JobFac payloads to any of the jobs in the sequence.